Transcript: Fawning over Flora

-Obesity is so rare among those eating plant based diets, nutrition researchers have been desperate to uncover their secret.
+Obesity is so rare among those eating plant-based diets.
+Nutrition researchers have been desperate to uncover their secret.
 Yes, they tend to eat fewer calories—but not that many fewer.

-I thought fiber was defined by our inability to digest it.
-Sure, we can’t break it down but the gazillions of good bacteria in our guts can.
+I thought fiber was defined, though, by our inability to digest it.
+Sure, we can’t break it down, but the gazillions of good bacteria in our guts can.
 What do they make with it?
-They make Propionate, which gets absorbed into our bloodstream.
-So - technically we can digest fiber, just not without a little help from our little friends.
+Propionate, which gets absorbed into our bloodstream.
+So, technically we can digest fiber—but just not without a little help from our little friends.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 Please consider volunteering to help out on the site.